Updated 30/06/2025

 9. Santolina chamaecyparissus (cotton lavender)

 Next is a dwarf evergreen that will add structure to your garden all year round with the silver, woolly foliage.
 The fragrant foliage is topped with cheery yellow button-like flowers during summer.
-I suggest that it is important to keep the shrub growing densely and compact by trimming back once flowering is done.
+Keep the plant compact by trimming it soon after it finishes flowering.

 - Flowers in summer